Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Experiment

 \subsection{Implementation Details}

-We use GPT-3.5-Turbo (2023-07-01-preview) Azure OpenAI API as the backbone to complete all experiments.
+We use GPT-3.5-Turbo and GPT-4-Turbo by Azure OpenAI API 2023-07-01-preview\footnote{\url{https://learn.microsoft.com/en-us/azure/ai-services/openai/reference}} to complete our experiments.
+Additionally, our experiments also used the Qwen1.5-Chat series\footnote{\url{https://huggingface.co/Qwen}} \citep{qwen} of open-source models.
 In order to ensure the diversity and stability of the debate process, we set the temperature parameter to 0.5.
 The number of agents in the experiment is 2, and the maximum number of debate rounds is 3.
-Considering time and funding constraints, we randomly sampled 500 pieces of data from each dataset for experiments.

-Evidence in the evidence pool is retrieved using Google API and Wikipedia corpus.
-We consider the Wikipedia dump on January 20, 2021, and use the index provided by pyserini\footnote{\url{https://github.com/castorini/pyserini}} for evidence retrieval.
-The retrieval number of Google API and the Wikipedia corpus are set to 5 and 10.
+Knowledge in the shared knowledge pool is retrieved using the Google search engine and Wikipedia corpus.
+For the Google search engine, we use the Google SERP provided by Serper\footnote{\url{https://serper.dev/}}.
+We consider the Wikipedia dump on January 20, 2021, and use the index provided by pyserini\footnote{\url{https://github.com/castorini/pyserini}} for knowledge retrieval.
+The retrieval numbers of the Google search engine and the Wikipedia corpus are 5 and 5.